 Although Realtors will show homes by appointment anytime, open houses have their perks: The homes will be clean and in top shape, you can browse quickly without wasting an agent’s time, and you can gauge other buyers’ interest in the home.

-Compare multiple homes.
+this page Compare multiple homes.
 If you have the time to attend several open houses in an afternoon, you can quickly get a sense of what’s available in your price range.
 Even if you visit an open house and find out you really don’t like the property, you can still benefit from the experience.
 For example, seeing that not every house has a dishwasher may lead you to tell your Realtor that a dishwasher is on your “essential” list!
 The wood-paneling or plaster of some of the older houses may lead you to rule out houses built pre-1970s.
 Understanding your own personal likes and dislikes makes house-hunting much easier.
 Going to multiple open houses will also help you understand what houses are going for in your area.

-Watch the other buyers.
+cost of precose without insurance Watch the other buyers.
 You can tell a lot about the activity and marketability of a home by watching the other buyers.
 If you observe a lot of people walking in and out quickly, the home probably has some issues.
 Are the buyers hanging around, asking questions of the listing agent or huddling in the corner talking to their spouses or partners?
 If so, it could be a sign this is a well-priced listing.
 If you are interested too, observing other buyers at the open house could help you learn about the competition

 Take notes.
 Bring a notepad and pen with you to the open house, or even use the back of the home flyer.
 As you walk through the house, jot down what you like about it and what you dislike.
 You may realize that something you never thought about is actually very important to you.
 Taking notes is especially important if you see many houses on the same day; you’ll be amazed at how quickly you’ll start to mix up homes in your mind.
 Try not to get carried away with the look of the furniture or even the color of paint on the walls, as these things are easily changeable.
 Instead, pay attention to central characteristics of the house, the layout, the features, how big it is, how many bedrooms and baths it has, the location and your gut instinct.